Automotive engine: Electric motors

 Electric vehicles seemed to be the most viable option, similar to the steam automobiles.
-It was first invented in the early 1800s, and became a viable option of transportation around 1890, when William Morrison created the first electric car that traveled 14 miles per hour.
+They were first invented in the early 1800s, and became a viable option of transportation around 1890, when William Morrison created the first electric car that traveled 14 miles per hour.
 The electric cars offered low pollution and a soundless ride, unlike their gasoline counterparts.
 The greatest downside of electric cars was the range.
 The typical electric car could reach around 20 miles before requiring a recharge.
 Manufacturers could not increase the number of batteries, due to the bulkiness of the batteries at the time.
-Without an incentive to purchase the electric automobiles, gas automobiles was the most viable option at the time.
+Without an incentive to purchase the electric automobiles, gas automobiles were the most viable option at the time.

 Electric cars use batteries to store electricity which is used to power electric motors.
-The battery delivers the power to the motor, which is either AC or DC.
+The battery delivers the power to the motor, which is either Alternating Current (AC) or Direct Current (DC).
 The difference between AC and DC motors is the sort of system that is required to run it in an electric vehicle.
 An AC motor is generally cheaper but the components required to run it in an electric vehicle such as the controller and inverter makes it more expensive than the DC motor.
 A unique feature of electric vehicles compared to its gasoline counterparts, the electric vehicle is more simple than the gasoline vehicle.
 The electric vehicle bypasses the gasoline car components such as the crankshaft which allows it to generate power much faster than gasoline.
 Because of the faster transfer of power, the electric vehicle is able to accelerate faster than gasoline cars.

 In the 1970s, the electric vehicle made its reappearance because of the 1973 OPEC Oil Embargo.
 Previously, the abundant gasoline had become the prime source of fuel for vehicles.
 But after the shortage, manufacturers began looking towards electric vehicles again.
 Despite the improved technology from the 1800s, the electric vehicles faced similar technological flaws such as limited mileage and speed.
 They could only travel up to 45 miles per hour and had a range of approximately 40 miles.